Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 Further south, there are some larger sites where groups could easily join together.
 Just note that the beach to the south of the beach track and boat ramp is a lot more rugged than the northern section.

-Gleesons Landing bush camping has toilet facilities (short drop) and a water pump for the use of bathing and washing.
+Gleesons Landing bush camping has toilet facilities (short drop) and a water pump for bathing and washing.
 This water is not fit for drinking.

 Recycling bins are provided for use and you are permitted to light open campfires with your own wood, providing there is a 4 metre clearance around the campfire before lighting.
-Many areas have already been set up by previous campers (the photo below probably isn’t the best example of this!).
 Check for total fire ban days and firewood collection is prohibited from council reserves.

 As our first camping experience together, we couldn’t have picked a better day than a blistering 38 degree day to set up camp in the bush, using all new gear!
 We even had to borrow a friend’s Holden Commodore because the air con in our Captiva had packed up!
 And there was no way we were doing this trip without it.

-The benefit from borrowing the Commodore is that we can testify that if this car can make it to Gleesons Landing and back again to Adelaide without rattling apart over the corrugations, any car can!
+The benefit of borrowing the Commodore is that we can testify that if this car can make it to Gleesons Landing and back again to Adelaide without rattling apart over the corrugations, any car can!

 We had enough shade to keep us sane, which was much needed as it took us nearly 2 hours to set up camp properly!
 Looking back now, it is crazy to think it took us that long, but I guess that’s what being beginners is all about.
 It was exciting though, like the start of a new adventure.

 The beach was calling once we’d finally closed the car door.
-But it was still ridiculously hot.
+But it was still scorching.
 We had a walk down, watched some guys pull their boat in from the beach ramp and envied the fish they were having for dinner.